 The Western Pleasure Guest Ranch operates on a ranch that has a long history and has come to be what it is today, through hard work and family dedication.
 Before the guest ranching operation began it was known as the Wood V-X Cattle Ranch.

 Without the hard work and years of dedication from Janice's parents (Jim and Virginia Wood), this guest ranch would never have become a reality.
-This picture shows the Schoonover family in front of the V - X Barn which was built by Jim and his sons in 1942.
-Jim also designed and participated in every aspect of the lodge's construction.
+This picture shows the Schoonover family in front of the V - X Barn which was built by Janice's Grandfather Riley Wood in 1942.
+Janice's father Jim, designed and participated in every aspect of the lodge's construction built in 1996.

 Most of the Panhandle of Idaho was owned and logged in the early 1900's by Humbird Lumber Company.
 The Gold Creek area was included in this logging operation.
 Rails were laid for narrow gauge stream engine locomotives to haul the logs out.
 Today many of those same grades make up the trails and roads used on the ranch.
 You will also find old apple trees, still bearing fruit, which grew where the loggers threw out their apple cores.
 After the logging operation in an area was completed they pulled up the rails and burned the area.
 Today, huge burnt stumps are all that remain of the hand cut logs.